FREQUENTLY ASKED QUESTIONS

 My son turns 5 in October 2020, can he join then?

-If your child is born in October with older siblings in the club they can join... however, the following year they will need to participate in the U6 group again.
+Yes - only if you have older siblings in the club...however, the following year they will need to participate in the U6 group again.

 My child is currently 11 (12 in January 2021), what age group will he be in?